 - cardiac rehabilitation and palliative care

-See a visual summary on the recommendations for diagnosing chronic heart failure and a visual summary on the recommendations for managing chronic heart failure.
+See visual summaries on the recommendations for diagnosing chronic heart failure and for managing chronic heart failure.

 Who is it for?